cvenkatreddy/CypressAutomation/README.md

-# An E2E Testing framework using Java Script, Cypress, Mocha, Mochawesome with POM style
+# An E2E Testing framework designed by using Java Script, Cypress, Mochawesome in POM style